School of Information

 - Explanatory model of Goldberg's search engine ("Statistical Machine")

-at Hamburg University of Applied Sciences Announcement; Photos.
+at Hamburg University of Applied Sciences Report; Photos.

 - Aleksandr Molochan.
 Russian translation